IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 Unicast notifications are messages targeted to a particular device or user.
 Unicast notifications targeted to devices do not require any additional setup and are enabled by default when the application is enabled for {{site.data.keyword.mobilepushshort}}.

-However, Unicast notifications targeted at users require:

-- Associating a user ID with a device at the time of registering the mobile device for {{site.data.keyword.mobilepushshort}}.
+However, Unicast notifications targeted at users requirea associating a user ID with a device at the time of registering the mobile device for {{site.data.keyword.mobilepushshort}}.

-- Authorizing such a user ID registration by passing a 'clientSecret' which is allocated when binding a back-end application to the {{site.data.keyword.mobilepushshort}} service.

 Typically, a mobile application will first run an authentication cycle where the mobile app user is authenticated against a authentication service [like Mobile Client Access](https://console.ng.bluemix.net/docs/services/mobileaccess/index.html).
-On successful authentication, the authenticated user ID is then passed into the Push Device Registration API along with a clientSecret.
-The presence of a clientSecret enforces only authorized association of User IDs with mobile device registrations.
+On successful authentication, the authenticated user ID is then passed into the Push Device Registration API.
 To send a Unicast notifications through REST API, ensure that the deviceIds or userIds are provided when posting to a message resource.

 ###Platform-based notifications